gauravsinha7/IRQA/README.md

 # IRQA: Information Retrieval based System for Question Answering

-IRQA is a simpler version of question answering system.
-It answers to the question asked by user in near real time using information retrieval and natural language processing technique.
-QA agent is able to based question from article of various domains with an accuracy of ~70%
+IRQA is a simpler version of the question answering system.
+It answers the question asked by the user in near real-time using information retrieval and natural language processing technique.
+QA agent is able to based question from the article of various domains with an accuracy of ~70%

 SYNOPSIS
 ========